PTAB

 • Core Argument for this Ground:

-• Prior Art Mapping: Petitioner asserted that Fabio alone disclosed every limitation of this claim group.
-Fabio taught a method of switching a pedometer between different operational modes.
-Its "first counting procedure" corresponded to the claimed "non-active mode," where steps are buffered in a variable (Nvc) but not added to the total count until a condition of regularity is met.
-After identifying a number of steps within "appropriate cadence windows" (Fabio's validation interval TV), the device switched to a "second counting procedure," corresponding to the claimed "active mode," where every subsequent step was counted.
-This mapped to the limitations of claims 6 and 15.
-Fabio also disclosed switching back from the active to non-active mode if steps were no longer detected within the validation intervals (claim 7) and switching from a "sleep mode" to the non-active mode upon detecting acceleration (claim 8).
+• Prior Art Mapping: Petitioner asserted that Fabio disclosed every limitation of this group of claims.
+Fabio's pedometer operated in a "non-active mode" (a first counting procedure where the user is considered at rest) in which steps are buffered but not added to the total count.
+After identifying a number of steps within appropriate "cadence windows" (Fabio's "validation interval TV"), the device switches to an "active mode" (a second counting procedure) where subsequent steps are counted to monitor human activity.
+Fabio also disclosed switching back from the active to the non-active mode if steps are no longer detected within the validation intervals (claim 7) and switching from a "sleep mode" when initial acceleration is detected (claim 8).

-• Additional Grounds: Petitioner asserted an additional obviousness challenge for claim 5 over Tamura, Pasolini, and Fabio in view of Richardson (Patent 5,976,083), arguing that if Pasolini was found not to teach a rolling average, Richardson explicitly taught computing a moving average of acceleration to use as a baseline threshold for detecting steps.
+• Additional Grounds: Petitioner asserted an additional obviousness challenge for claim 5 over Tamura, Pasolini, and Fabio in view of Richardson (Patent 5,976,083), arguing Richardson taught adjusting a lower acceleration threshold based on a "moving average" of accelerations.

 4. Key Claim Construction Positions

-• "Dominant Axis" (claims 1, 11): Petitioner proposed this term be construed as "the axis most influenced by gravity."
-This construction was argued to be supported by the patent’s specification and was critical for mapping prior art like Tamura, which described selecting the axis that "most approximates the axis of gravity."
+• "Dominant Axis" (claims 1, 11): Petitioner proposed this term be construed as "the axis most influenced by gravity," consistent with the patent specification and a prior Board decision.
+This construction was central to mapping Tamura, which selects the sensor axis that "most approximates the axis of gravity."

-• "Cadence Window" (claims 3, 6, etc.): Petitioner proposed this term be construed as "a window of time since a last step was counted that is looked at to detect a new step," based on its definition in the ’508 patent.
-This construction allowed Petitioner to map the term to Fabio's "validation interval TV," which was defined based on the timing of the immediately preceding step.
+• "Cadence Window" (claims 3, 6, etc.): Petitioner proposed this term be construed as "a window of time since a last step was counted that is looked at to detect a new step," based on its explicit definition in the ’508 patent.
+This construction was key to mapping Fabio's "validation interval TV" to the claims.

 5. Arguments Regarding Discretionary Denial

-• Petitioner argued that discretionary denial under §314(a) or §325(d) would be inappropriate.
+• Petitioner argued that discretionary denial under 35 U.S.C. §314(a) or §325(d) would be improper.
 The petition asserted that although other IPRs had been filed against the ’508 patent by Apple, Samsung was not a party to those proceedings and this was its first challenge.
-Petitioner contended its petition was not a "follow-on" effort because it relied on different primary prior art (Tamura), presented different legal theories (anticipation by Fabio, whereas Apple argued obviousness), and challenged a claim (claim 20) that Apple had not challenged but which had been asserted against Samsung.
+Critically, Petitioner argued its petition was not duplicative because its primary reference for more than half the challenged claims, Tamura, was not used in the Apple petitions or considered during original prosecution.
+Further, Petitioner's anticipation ground based on Fabio was distinct from Apple's obviousness ground using the same reference.

 6. Relief Requested

-• Petitioner requests institution of an inter partes review and cancellation of claims 1-8, 11-16, 19, and 20 of the ’508 patent as unpatentable.
+• Petitioner requested institution of an inter partes review and cancellation of claims 1-8, 11-16, 19, and 20 of the ’508 patent as unpatentable.